Synonyms

 Searching for “trash” will not automatically show results for “bins”, “waste” or “recycling”.
 A municipality would benefit from having a synonym group for these terms to make sure all users get relevant results despite what term they use.

 Tip: Try to base your synonyms on the activity you see in MyCludo.
 You could spend hours and hours coming up with different synonyms for what you believe are important search terms, but some of these terms may never be used.
 By leveraging your Cludo analytics, you can quickly see if anyone has ever used the terms before.
-Focus on search terms wi
+Focus on search terms with high activity or those that frequently return poor results.
+This ensures your synonym configurations are impactful and address actual user behavior, rather than hypothetical scenarios.

 Tags: ,